LenderPanel.com

 Recently asked questions relating to Bluestone Mortgages transfer of equity

-• Me and a friend got a joint mortgage with Bluestone Mortgages on a apartment about a year ago.
-I am now looking to get a apartment by myself and my friend would like to buy me out.
-Assuming we can agree a figure what happens next?
-Is there likely to be any issue with Bluestone Mortgages with him being on the hook for the total loan rather than only half of it?
+• Me and a friend got a joint mortgage with Bluestone Mortgages on a property in 2013.
+I am now looking to get a property by myself and my friend would like to buy me out.
+Assuming we can agree an amount what happens next?
+Would there be any potential issue with Bluestone Mortgages with him being solely liable for the total loan rather than only part of it?

-• What legal advice do I need when doing a transfer of equity where the mortgage is to remain with Bluestone Mortgages?
+• Do I need legal representation when doing a transfer of equity where the mortgage is to remain with Bluestone Mortgages?

-Questions that your conveyancer may ask in relation to your Bluestone Mortgages Transfer of Equity
+Questions that your conveyancing solicitor could ask about your Bluestone Mortgages Transfer of Equity

-General Advice to read in conjunction with the above Bluestone Mortgages transfer of equity Questions and Answers :
+General Advice to read in further to the above Bluestone Mortgages transfer of equity Questions and Answers :

 Tax and Legal